This fee is payable with your credit card when you enter online. Entry fees are non-refundable.

 Decorative Arts, Design History, and Material Culture at Bard Graduate Center.
 Her publications have appeared in the Journal of Design History and Fashion Theory.
 Currently, Caroline has an online exhibition “Silken Petal: Flowers, Femininity, & Lingerie” @ The Underpinnings Museum.
 Her recent webinars include “Twisted Silks and Stilettos: The History of Italian Fashion” and “Paris Fashion: The History of Haute Couture”.

-John Varriano -Painting and Drawing Instructor at the Art Students League and The Woodstock School of Art This award-winning artist focuses on how to carefully observe nature and expressively translate the language of light into the language of paint.
+Painting and Drawing Instructor at the Art Students League and The Woodstock School of Art This award-winning artist focuses on how to carefully observe nature and expressively translate the language of light into the language of paint.
 John studied with Frank Mason and Gustave Rehberger at the Art Students League of NY.
 John was one of 20 artists chosen to display work in the International Fine Art Exhibition at Agora Gallery in Chelsea, NY.
 He has been featured in numerous publications such as Fine Art Connoisseur and was profiled in the November 2017 issue of Plein Air Magazine.
 He teaches landscape painting, figure drawing and prismatic palette workshops in NY and NJ.
 John’s portrait commissions are in numerous private and public collections, including the Yale Club in NYC.
 He is represented by Mark Gruber Gallery in New Paltz, NY and Lockwood Gallery in Kingston, NY.

-Elizabeth Allison-Expressive Watercolor Instructor at The Art Students League
+Expressive Watercolor Instructor at The Art Students League

 Elizabeth received a BFA from The University of Michigan and a MFA from The City College of New York, in addition to studying at The Art Students League of New York.
 She lives and works in New York City.
 Allison has received the Raluca Popescu Memorial Scholarship, a Nessa Cohen Grant, and three Elizabeth Greenshields Grants.
 She had a monumental sculpture in Riverside Park South in New York City, which is now installed on the campus of Rockland Community College and has had her work featured in the New York Times.